Dewpoint temperature

-Dewpoint is expressed in degrees Celsius (°C) or degrees Farenheit (°F).
+Expressed in degrees Celsius (°C) or degrees Fahrenheit (°F).

 Water vapour pressure